-Merchants Quay Ireland offers aftercare housing in the form of supportive accommodation, to people in recovery who find themselves homeless after completing residential rehabilitation treatment.
+Merchants Quay Ireland offers supportive aftercare housing to people in recovery who find themselves homeless after completing residential rehabilitation treatment.
+Finding accommodation is difficult to find as we know, to this end MOI has continued to forge link with housing associations and peer networks.